Table of Contents

 Christmas Markets in Prague

 If you’re visiting Prague in December or early January (till the 6th to be specific), you should check out these top Prague Christmas markets.
-Actually, that’s one of the main things to do in Prague at Christmas time – just strolling through the markets and eat ALL the typical Christmas market foods.
+Actually, that’s one of the main things to do in Prague at Christmas time – just strolling through the markets and eating ALL the typical Christmas market foods.

 The markets are essentially the reason why many people visit Prague in winter.